 What does Attribution do?

-In the contact record, Attribution will display a list of the conversions a contact has achieved, and what touchpoints played a part in getting the contact to achieve that conversion.
+Attribution displays a list of conversions the contact achieved and which touchpoints played a part in getting the contact to convert

-Attribution also exposes a new Conversion automation trigger.
-You can use the “Conversion occurs” automation start trigger to start an automation when a contact has achieved a specific conversion.
+Use the “Conversion occurs” trigger to start an automation when a contact acheives a specific conversion

 What are conversions?